conduktor/conduktor-docs/docs/platform/navigation/self-serve/index.md

 :::caution
 This concept will be available in a future version
 :::
-Application Instances Policies restrict the Application Teams to create their resources following certain rules.
+Application Instance Policies restrict the Application Teams to create their resources following certain rules.
-The rules can be related to Kafka configs but can also apply to metadata.
+These rules can be related to Kafka configs but can also apply to metadata.
-This is what lets Platform Administrators provide a Self Serve experience that doesn't look like the Wild West **Example**
+This is what lets Platform Administrators provide a Self Serve experience that doesn't look like the Wild West.

+**Example**
 ````yaml
 # Policies that restrict the Application to certain range of configurations